pwegrzyn/Computer-Grahpics-From-Scratch/README.md

 # Computer-Graphics-From-Scratch
 Simple ray-tracer made to learn the basics of computer graphics.

-Based on the online textook "Computer Graphics from scratch" by Gabriel Gambetta.
+Based on the excellent online textook "Computer Graphics from scratch" by Gabriel Gambetta.

 ## Exemplary rendering scene
 ```bash